 Please note that the accommodation in Bohorok, Berastagi and Samosir Island do not have air conditioning.
-In the jungles of Bohorok, the rooms are kept cool with a number of fans, whereas Berastagi and Samosir Islands are situated at elevated altitudes,
+In the jungles of Bohorok, the rooms are kept cool with a number of fans, whereas Berastagi and Samosir Islands are situated at elevated altitudes, resulting in much cooler and more comfortable evenings.

-Essential information
+Essential Information